 We felt that 16 days was perfect to see everything that was safe to see in Egypt.
 The Siwa Oasis desert and Alexandria we also considered as extra days, however at the time of travelling the Siwa desert was not recommended for safety and Alexandria just didn’t have much on offer for us.
 So these two top locations we decided to skip.

 If you are interested in knowing where we stayed during our ultimate Egypt vacation, we have made a full review of our Hotel locations and Nile Cruise.
+And dont forget to invest in that amazing Lonely Planet Egypt Guide!

 Pin for later: